roelderickx/ogr2osm/README.md

 ## TODO

 This application is still in beta stage.
-OSM output works and has been proven to match the output of ogr2osm.
-Profound testing of the PBF output is needed, as well as some tweaks to limit the amount of nodes or ways in one block.
+OSM output works and has been proven to match the output of ogr2osm, but the encoding parameter needs a review.
+PBF output should be tested in depth.